IIEWFL/wede5020-part-1-ST10469292-Graham-Foley/README.md

 Started project, organised folders and subfolders Updated README.md to include the Project Title, Student Information, Project Overview (Including Website Goals and Objectives, Key Feature and Functionality, Timeline and Milestones, and Part 1 Details), Changelog, and References
 Created the homepage that serves as the gateway to the website, offering a warm welcome and highlighting the top-selling products and highest-rated items
+Created the css styles for the homepage and allowing the page to adjust to any screen size, updated the homepage style and included the logo
+Created the products page that displays all available items, allowing customers to browse and add their selections to the shopping cart, added css style for products list page, made products on homepage clickables that redirect to the products page

 References
 Batterly.za (2025) Batterly.za Instagram profile.
 [Instagram].
 Available at: https://www.instagram.com/batterly.za [Accessed 28 August 2025].